Barendv8/CabNavi/README.md

 ## Contributing

 Issues and pull requests are welcome.
-The source comments are in Dutch; the interface is available in both Dutch and English.
+The interface is available in both Dutch and English.

 ## ⚖️ Legal disclaimer